tye50/MotorLab/README.md

 Use `void turnLeft(Motor left, Motor right) {}`.

-LOOK AT ME
-LOOK AT ME
-LOOK AT ME
-LOOK AT ME
-LOOK AT ME

-\* some intermediate activities about running the motors not at just -1 and +1 to make sure they do it *

-LOOK AT ME
-LOOK AT ME
-LOOK AT ME
-LOOK AT ME
-LOOK AT ME

 ### Basic Autonomy
 Until this point, the robot has just run infinitely based on what you have hard coded.
 Even if you replaced the 1's and -1's with inputs from a gamepad, the robot still relies on human instruction.